-The On-Demand Economy has swiftly taken over the traditional business models by serving people with what they want and where they want.
-Statistics show that this new trend called as on-demand or access economy has changed the way businesses serve people and has thus become the most talked about business term of this decade.
+The On Demand Economy has swiftly taken over the traditional business models by serving people with what they want and where they want.
+Statistics show that this new trend called on-demand or access economy has changed the way businesses serve people and has thus become the most talked-about business term of this decade.
 The on-demand economy took shape in the US with companies like Uber and Airbnb.
 But what seems even more amazing than this, is the fact that 42% of total adult US population have used the services of at least one on-demand startup.
-This was revealed by a publication on The Street which highlighted a survey report about on-demand economy which was jointly compiled by Burson-Marsteller, the Aspen Institute and Time.
+This was revealed by a publication on The Street which highlighted a survey report about an on-demand economy which was jointly compiled by Burson-Marsteller, the Aspen Institute and Time.

-As mentioned in the on-demand economy stats, 42% of total US population is a huge number.
-It amounts to 86.5 Million Americans.
-These numbers clearly show the impact being created by these on demand startups in the USA and the promising future of on-demand economy.
+As mentioned in the on-demand economy stats, 42% of the total US population is a huge number.
+It amounts to 86.5 million Americans.
+These numbers clearly show the impact being created by these on-demand startups in the USA and the promising future of the on-demand economy.
 But wait!
-Does a huge number like that really mean that this access economy is really huge and does it define the future of on-demand economy?
+Does a huge number like that really mean that this access economy is really huge and does it define the future of the on-demand economy?
 There would be different viewpoints for this question.
 In order to figure out some clarity, we at Juggernaut studied various survey reports and came out with the following facts and statistics about the on-demand economy.

 - 86.5 Million Americans (42% of adult population) have used an on-demand service.